 Amazon customers can return most products within 30 days after delivery.
-When a customer requests to a return an item, they have up to 45 days to have it delivered to a fulfillment center, which then Amazon will evaluate whether the item is “sellable” or “unsellable.”
+When a customer requests to a return an item, they have up to 45 days to have it delivered to a fulfilment centre, which then Amazon will evaluate whether the item is “sellable” or “unsellable.”

-If a product requested for return does not arrive at Amazon’s fulfillment center within that 45-day window, Amazon charges the customer and reimburses the seller.
+If a product requested for return does not arrive at Amazon’s fulfilment centre within that 45-day window, Amazon charges the customer and reimburses the seller.

 Discovering the issue with the product

-Once the customer completes the return by having the item delivered to a fulfillment center, Amazon then determines whether the item is in a “sellable” or “unsellable” condition.
+Once the customer completes the return by having the item delivered to a fulfilment centre, Amazon then determines whether the item is in a “sellable” or “unsellable” condition.